JongKI-PARK/algorithm/Chapter08/README.md

 Counting sort needed auxiliary space according to the key range.
 For decimal digits, only 10 places(0, 1, 2, 3, ....9) are used.
 Radix sort sorts the least significant digit first.
 This algorithm does stable sort.
 Stable means that the output is affected by the input.
 When sorting, if there is the same number, the existing order is maintained.

+### Radix Sort
+Radix sort sorts in the order of *least significant digit* to *most significant digit*.
+It is essential that the digit sorts in this algorithm be stable.

   ```
   RADIX-SORT(A, d)
   1 for i ← 1 to d